Attorneys and paralegals aren’t the only ones who can use legal software

 A final word on using legal software for non-legal teams

-It’s important to keep an open mind when looking for matter and case management software.
+It’s important to keep an open mind when looking for matter and case management software for lawyers.
 As more customers start using Legal Files to help manage non-legal topics, more organizations will see the value it can have for them.